 In filing its initial rates for a 2010 SB Plan, the company should describe the relationship of those rates to the filed renewal rates for the comparable 1990 SB Plan.
 It is anticipated that, all other factors being equal (e.g., lifetime target loss ratio, underwriting, etc.), the initial rates for a 2010 SB Plan will be equal to those for a comparable 1990 SB Plan.
 If so, the subsequent rate adjustments will be uniform between plan generations throughout the lifetime of the policies.
 If the initial rates are not equal, then the goal over time is for the premiums for a 1990 SB Plan to become identical to those of the same plan/type 2010 SB Plan.
 Any variations from this goal are subject to the regulation(s) of the state(s) in which the rates are filed.
 The rate increase for specific forms within a pool may be adjusted, on a revenue neutral basis, to avoid violation of federal lifetime loss ratio standards for specific forms within the pool.

+Similarly, premiums for Plans D and G (based on experience prior to 2020) may need to have a different level of change than other Plans for 2020 and thereafter.
+The rates will need to reflect the inclusion of significantly more new business (as these Plans will likely replace the issues previously in Plans C and F) both from normally underwritten, open enrollment and guarantee issue new policies.
+If the open enrollment and guaranteed issue components are expected to be a substantial part of the new business, then the use of prior experience for these Plans may not be an appropriate assumption for new premiums.
+The company should describe whether or not the new business rates will apply to renewals immediately or if the expectation is for the rates to become (essentially) identical over time.

 Reasonable